-The Office of International Programs (OIP) at Chicago State University (CSU) is pleased to present a student handbook on the Study Abroad Program.
+The Office of International Programs (OIP) at Chicago State University (CSU) is pleased to present a Student Handbook on the Study Abroad Program (pdf).
 It is intended to provide general information and guidance for students who will be traveling abroad at some point in their academic career at CSU, whether for fieldwork, internship, research or specialized study.

 The sections that follow cover such topics as academic policies and affiliations, legal issues, health, medical coverage and personal safety, passports, visas, financial aid, fees and travel documentation.
 Regardless of the extent of previous experience abroad, this handbook provides a series of reminders of what students need to do before traveling abroad.